Diseases & Conditions

 What is the chance for a chromosome abnormality to happen again?

-The chance for a chromosome abnormality to happen in a subsequent pregnancy depends upon the type of chromosome abnormality.
-In general, the chance for a numerical chromosome abnormality (where the number of chromosomes is more or less than 46 total in each cell) to happen again, is 1 percent or less (beyond the maternal age-related risks).
-This means there is a 99 percent chance a chromosome problem will not happen again in a future pregnancy.
+The chance for a chromosome abnormality to happen in a subsequent pregnancy depends on the type of chromosome abnormality.
+In general, the chance for a numerical chromosome abnormality (where the number of chromosomes is more or less than 46 total in each cell) to happen again, is rare (beyond the maternal age-related risks).
+This means that this particular type of chromosome problem will most likely not happen again in a future pregnancy.

 The chance for a structural chromosome abnormality to happen again depends upon whether the structural chromosome abnormality was inherited from a parent.
 If one of the parents has the same structural chromosome problem, then there is an increased chance (up to 100 percent, depending upon the chromosome finding) for the chromosome abnormality to be seen in a future pregnancy.

-When a child is born with a mosaic chromosome abnormality, the chance for a mosaic chromosome problem to happen again depends upon how the mosaicism originated.
-If the mosaicism resulted from a cell division error in both meiosis and mitosis, the chance is 1 percent for the same problem to reoccur in a future pregnancy.
-If the mosaicism resulted from a cell division error after fertilization, the chance for recurrence is even lower (less than 1 percent).
+When a child is born with a mosaic chromosome abnormality, the chance for a mosaic chromosome problem to happen again depends on how the mosaicism originated.
+If the mosaicism resulted from a cell division error in both meiosis and mitosis, the chance is very low for the same problem to reoccur in a future pregnancy.
+If the mosaicism resulted from a cell division after fertilization, the chance for recurrence is even less.